-Complies [X] Partial compliance [] Explanation [] 51.
-The remuneration committee should consult the chairman of the board and the chief executive of the company, especially on matters referring to the executive directors and senior executives.
-Complies [X] Partial compliance [] Explanation [] 52.
-The rules of composition and procedure of the supervision and control committees should be included in the regulations of the board and be coherent with those applicable to the committees required by law according to the foregoing recommendations, including the following: a) The members should be exclusively non-executive directors, the majority independent directors. b) They should be chaired by independent directors. c) The board should appoint the members of these committees on account of the expertise, skills and experience of the directors and the duties of each committee; and the committees should discuss its proposals and reports; and report on its activities at the first board meeting following their meetings, answering for the work done. d) The committees sh ould be able to obtain ex ternal cou nselling whenever they may consid ler it necessary to perform their duties. e) Minutes should be issued of their meetings and made available to all directors.
-Complies [] Partial compliance [] Explanation [] Not applicable [X] 53. respo comm board nsibility policy should nittee, the nomination d be assigned to one or di n committee, the corpora stributed a te social r rernance, internal codes of conduct among several committees of the b esponsibility committee, if any, or so set up.
-These committees should oard, which may be the audit an ad hoc committee that the a) Oversight of compliance with the internal codes of conduct and the company's corporate governance rules. b) Supervision of the strategy of communication and relations with investors and shareholders, including small and medium-sized shareholders. c) Periodical assessment of the adequacy of the company's corporate governance system to ensure that it fulfils its mission of promoting corporate interests and takes account of the legitimate interests of the other stakeholders, where appropriate. d) Review of the company's corporate responsibility policy, making sure that it is geared towards creating value. e) Monitoring of the corporate social responsibility strategy and practices and assessment of the degree of compliance. f) Supervision and assessment of the processes of relations with different stakeholders. g) Assessment of everything related with non-financial risks in the company, including operational, technological, legal, social, environmental, political and reputational risks. h) Coordination of the reporting process for non-financial information and diversity, complying with the applicable legal provisions and international benchmark standards.
-Complies [X] Partial compliance [] Explanation []
+53. The supervision of compliance with the rules of corporate governance, internal codes of conduct and corporate social responsibility policy should be assigned to one or distributed among several committees of the board, which may be the audit committee, the nomination committee, the corporate social responsibility committee, if any, or an ad hoc committee that the board, exercising its powers of self-organisation, may decide to set up.
+These committees should specifically have the following minimum duties:

+- a) Oversight of compliance with the internal codes of conduct and the company's corporate governance rules. - b) Supervision of the strategy of communication and relations with investors and shareholders, including small and mediumsized shareholders. - c) Periodical assessment of the adequacy of the company's corporate governance system to ensure that it fulfils its mission of promoting corporate interests and takes account of the legitimate interests of the other stakeholders, where appropriate. - d) Review of the company's corporate responsibility policy, making sure that it is geared towards creating value. - e) Monitoring of the corporate social responsibility strategy and practices and assessment of the degree of compliance. - f) Supervision and assessment of the processes of relations with different stakeholders. - g) Assessment of everything related with non-financial risks in the company, including operational, technological, legal, social, environmental, political and reputational risks. - h) Coordination of the reporting process for non-financial information and diversity, complying with the applicable legal provisions and international benchmark standards.